-David and the SCCC team considered many other platforms before arriving at VenueOps, which caught his attention when he read positive remarks about EventBooking in an IAVM forum online.
+David and his team considered many other platforms before arriving at VenueOps, which caught his attention when he read positive remarks about EventBooking in an IAVM forum online.

-Upon seeing VenueOps for the first time, the first thing that struck the SCCC team was the overall look of the platform.
-“My first impression of VenueOps was woah,” David commented, “The other options looked like reskins of our previous tool, so quite frankly the initial experience was what stood out.”
+Upon seeing VenueOps for the first time, the first thing that struck David was the overall look of the platform.
+“My first impression of VenueOps was woah,” he commented, “The other options looked like re-skins of our previous tool, so quite frankly the initial experience was what stood out.”